starkfell/100DaysOfIaC/articles/day.87.deploying.azure.sql.srv.arm.md

 ## Conclusion

-In today's article we covered how to deploy an Azure SQL Server in Azure and how to and how to import a Database using a BACPAC file.
+In today's article we covered how to deploy an Azure SQL Server in Azure using ARM and how to and how to import a Database using a BACPAC file.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.